Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

 I am not anymore interpolating with this, but because my integrating a random VF has shown the method to be quite robust, I am not affraid of instability.
 I have increased the random field strength to [-25, 25].
 This did not cause issues with stability if dt was changed appropriately.
 Considering the values in the dataset fall roughly within this range, I am satisfied to just go with no interpolation.

 I think the vectorfield is working correctly.
 I want to verify by plotting the VF using plt.quiver.
 So I am going to do that.
+Judging by the PLT quiver, I can now surely say that the VF is working correctly.
+The changing vectorfield is of course harder to plot, so for that I just use the most recent vector field we encountered.